Tropical Mirror Symmetry in Dimension One: Introduction

 The tropical approach revealed that the relation holds on an even finer level: tropically, we can relate Feynman integrals and generating series of (labeled) tropical covers graph by graph and order by order.
 As a consequence, one obtains interesting new quasimodularity statements for graph generating series \cite{GM16}.

 The mirror symmetry theorem (the top arrow) is an easy corollary of the more general tropical version.
-The tropical mirror symmetry theorem for Hurwitz numbers of the elliptic curve can be viewed as a support for the strategy of the Gross-Siebert program, or more generally for the philosophy of using tropical geometry as a tool in mirror symmetry. \\ \\ From Okounkov-Pandharipande's Gromov-Witten/Hurwitz (GW/H) correspondence \cite{OP06}, it is known that Hurwitz numbers are a special case of descendant Gromov-Witten invariants.
+The tropical mirror symmetry theorem for Hurwitz numbers of the elliptic curve can be viewed as a support for the strategy of the Gross--Siebert program, or more generally for the philosophy of using tropical geometry as a tool in mirror symmetry.